eclipse/epsilon-website/n/mkdocs/docs/doc/articles/code-generation-tutorial-egl/index.md

 </library>
 ```

 More specifically, we will generate one HTML file for each `<book>` element that has a `public` attribute set to `true`.
 Below is an EGL template (`book2page.egl`) that can generate an HTML file from a single `<book>` element.
-For more details on using EGL's expression language to navigate and query XML documents, please refer to [[../plain-xml/|this article]].
+For more details on using EGL's expression language to navigate and query XML documents, please refer to [this article](plain-xml).

 ```egl
 <h1>Book [%=index%]: [%=book.a_title%]</h1>